Comptoirs Océaniques

 Comptoirs Oceaniques, is a French importer/distributor, specialized in premium tuna and ultra-low temperature seafood, selling under its brand Fish Is life.
 Comptoirs Océaniques prides itself on robust partnerships with suppliers and customers, and is committed to providing healthy, authentic, tasty, innovative, and ethically designed products that it designs, imports, produces, and delivers across Europe.

 Comptoirs Oceaniques, est un importateur/distributeur français, spécialisé dans le thon Premium et les produits de la mer à ultra-basse température, commercialisés sous sa marque Fish Is Life.
-Comptoirs Océaniques est fier de ses partenariats solides avec ses fournisseurs et ses clients.
-Il s'engage à fournir des produits sains, authentiques, savoureux, innovants et élaborés de manière éthique, qu'il conçoit, importe, produit et livre à travers l'Europe.
+Comptoirs Océaniques est fier de ses partenariats solides avec ses fournisseurs et ses clients, et s'engage à fournir des produits sains, authentiques, savoureux, innovants et élaborés de manière éthique, qu'il conçoit, importe, produit et livre à travers l'Europe.

 Number of Fisheries Used